QuantumCorrosion/QuantumCorrosion-website/content/post/2018-05-corrosion-notes.md

 Equilibrium Thermodynamics
 ==========================

 Corrosion can be described by a series of chemical reactions.

-Here we repeat some standard results from chemistry.
+### Standard results from chemistry.

 1. At equilibrium the ratios of the amounts of reactants and products can be computed.
 For a reaction of the form